zhuqinfeng1999/Samba/README.md

 #### Model file and config file

-- The model file Samba.py should be put into /mmsegmentation/
+- The model file Samba.py can be found in /mmsegmentation/mmseg/models/backbones/

-- The config file samba_upernet.py for the combination of backbone and decoder head samba_upernet should be put into /mmsegmentation/configs/_base_/models
+- The config file samba_upernet.py for the combination of backbone and decoder head samba_upernet can be found in /mmsegmentation/configs/_base_/models

-- The config file samba_upernet-15k_loveda-512x512_6e4.py for training should be put into /mmsegmentation/configs/samba/
+- The config file samba_upernet-15k_loveda-512x512_6e4.py for training can be found in /mmsegmentation/configs/samba/

 ## Training Samba

-`bash tools/dist_train.sh mmsegmentation/configs/samba/zqf_samba_upernet-15k_loveda-512x512_6e4.py 2 --work-dir mmsegmentation/output/sambaupernet --amp`
+`bash tools/dist_train.sh /mmsegmentation/configs/samba/zqf_samba_upernet-15k_loveda-512x512_6e4.py 2 --work-dir /mmsegmentation/output/sambaupernet --amp`

 ## Testing Samba